andrewkshim/surveymonty/README.md

 [1]:http://en.wikipedia.org/wiki/Monty_Python

+# Installation
+Simply copy [surveymonty.py][./surveymonty.py] to the directory of the calling Python file.

 # Example
 This wrapper is very lightweight and provides no object encapsulation of the responses.
 Rather, it provides the API methods in Python form, through which